lightbend-labs/dbuild/docs/src/sphinx/introduction.rst

 At this point, all the dependencies of sperformance are exactly as they were during the multi-project dbuild run, and the code can be debugged.

-We will see in the following pages how to :ref:`download` and set up dbuild and the dbuild sbt plugin, and the various options and features available.
+We will see in the following pages how to download and set up dbuild and the dbuild sbt plugin, and the various options and features available.

 |